abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/django-on-gcp/baseline.md

 def home(request):
     return HttpResponse("<h1>Hello, Django on GCP SUSE ARM64!</h1>")
 ```
+This defines a simple view function that sends a basic HTML message as the HTTP response.

 #### Create app URL configuration
 Create a new file hello/urls.py and add: